troycox/bigcommerce-api-docs/resources/coupons.md

    <tr>
      <td>expires</td>
      <td>date</td>
      <td>This is a date field which specifies when a coupon expires.
 Coupons need not have an expiry date as you can also control expiry via max_uses and max_uses_per_customer.
-The date field must be formatted as per [RFC-2822](http://tools.ietf.org/html/rfc2822#section-3.3).</td>
+The date field must be formatted as per <a href="http://tools.ietf.org/html/rfc2822#section-3.3">RFC-2822</a>.</td>
    </tr>

    <tr>